AmericanCouncils/Mutate/README.md

 # Implementation Details & Example Usage #

-If you intend to plug Mutate into another framework, or extend it in any way, then knowing the details about it's built will help.
+If you intend to plug Mutate into another framework, or extend it in any way, then knowing the details about how it's built will help.
 The core library doesn't actually have any dependencies - the dependencies that are installed as part of the install process are there to make the library usable as a standalone project, and to provide some tools for specific transcoding adapters to leverage.
-If you just want to use/extend the core library directly, then the code in `lib/AC/Mutate` and `lib/AC/Mutate/Exception` is all you really need.
+If you just want to use/extend the core library directly, then the code found in the `lib/AC/Mutate` and `lib/AC/Mutate/Exception` directories is all you really need.

 The core Mutate library consists of several parts.

-The first is the `Transcoder` class which unifies the transcode process.
+1. The first is the `Transcoder` class which unifies the transcode process.
 It provides the glue through which various adapters, presets and transcoding jobs are registered and can interact in order to transcode files consistently and safely.

-Second, there are `Adapter` classes which are plugins that receive standardized input, provide some logic to transcode a file, and return some standardized output.
+2. Second, there are `Adapter` classes which are plugins that receive standardized input, provide some logic to transcode a file, and return some standardized output.

-Third are the `Preset` classes, which provide groupings of options for the `Adapter` to use when implementing its transcode logic.
+3. Third are the `Preset` classes, which provide groupings of options for the `Adapter` to use when implementing its transcode logic.

-Fourth are `Files` which is a thin extension of PHP's standard `SplFileObject` class.
+4. Fourth are `Files` which is a thin extension of PHP's standard `SplFileObject` class.
 These, in conjunction with `Preset` instances, are what `Adapters` take as input.
 If the `Adapter` returns a file, it should also be an instance of `AC\Mutate\File`.

-Fifth are `FileHandlerDefinition` instances.
+5. Fifth are `FileHandlerDefinition` instances.
 These can be specified by Adapters, as well as Presets, and define what types of files are allowed as both input and output.
 These instances are used internally by the `Transcoder` to ensure valid input/output and to assist in building a valid output file path if none is specified.

-Last, there are `Job` classes.
+6. Last, there are `Job` classes.
 Jobs are complex groupings of presets.
 For example, if you want to transcode multiple files from one input file, or apply multiple presets to one file, that type of interaction can be specified in a `Job` class.

 Below you will see basic example usage and implementation of each the pieces mentioned above.